Skip to content

 Here’s what to look for when you compare France travel insurance:

-Some travel insurance policies will cover you if your flight is cancelled, but you may find there are conditions attached.
-If you’re delayed, always keep all paperwork, a record of events and anything else that could come in handy if you need to claim.
+• Flight disruptions - some travel insurance policies will cover you if your flight is cancelled, but you may find there are conditions attached, so be sure to check your policy.

 What won’t my French travel insurance cover?